 7. Be Aware of Your Surroundings

 Being situationally aware of your surroundings is one of the most simple travel safety tips there is.
 Being aware of what’s going on doesn’t mean you have to walk around like a crazy, paranoid person.
 It just means paying a bit more attention to what you are doing and what’s around you.

-It’s easy to get complacent when you travel.
+It’s easy to get complacent and distracted when you travel.
 Especially if you are traveling a place you’ve been before or if you’ve been in your location for awhile.
 The tendency is to get comfortable and less diligent.
 Don’t.

 Even smaller towns and cities aren’t exempt from petty crime.
 Especially if they are touristy.
 So be vigilant.
 Go with your gut and pay attention to everything.
 Don’t feel like there’s less of a threat just just because you might be in a national park or a place you feel or think is safe.

 8. Make Copies of Important Documents

 It might not actually keep you safe but having copies and even photos of your important documents, like your passport and visa, can save you a lot of time if they were stolen.
 You’ll be one step ahead to having the documents replaced in this worse case scenario.

 If you do carry copies, just don’t carry them in the same bag or hide them in the same place as your originals.
 Keep them separate and even consider leaving them in your room safe if there is one.
 For organization, I like to keep some of my travel essentials in these useful bags.